OASES-project/CCL-results/report/CCL-DT4S-Final-Report.md

 *<p style="text-align: center;">Figure 2: Proposal for hybrid life-cycle assessment as part of an iterative process to reduce uncertainty.
 Adapted from [Williams et al.](https://doi.org/10.1111/j.1530-9290.2009.00170.x)</p>*

 The use of hybrid life-cycle assessment as part of the present research project has shown the utility in improving the accuracy of life-cycle assessment studies.
-However, several other hybridization methods have been proposed – and few publications compare them directly[^7].
-Development efforts are currently focusing on integrating them into Brightway to ensure the method most appropriate to a specific study can be applied without the need for bespoke software packages.
+However, several other hybridization methods have been proposed, and few publications provide direct comparisons[^7].
+Development efforts are currently focusing on integrating these approaches into Brightway to ensure the method most appropriate to a specific study can be applied without the need for bespoke software development.

 The hybrid method used in the present research project can be adapted to allow the extension of process-based life-cycle inventories into the future, based on the economic and technological projections contained in the shared socio-economic scenarios of different integrated assessment models (IAMs).
 A similar workflow is already applied for purely process-based life-cycle assessment in the software package premise[^8], which is fully integrated with the Brightway ecosystem.
 However, the hybridization of inventory data is not currently part of the software package.
 Any development in this direction would therefore complement existing work to get closer to the vision of Gibon et al.[^9] that called for "a methodology for integrated, multiregional life-cycle assessment scenarios under large-scale technological change".